 August 19th is the day we officially celebrate Photography Day and Aviation Day.

-This day marks the 231st day of 2021, and there’s only 134 days left of the year.
+This day marks the 232nd day of 2024, and there are only 134 days remaining in 2024.

 Today has been an interesting on over the years, and here we’re going to take a look at what events happened on this day throughout history.

 Did you know that on this day in 1504, the Battle of Knockdoe occurred in County Galway, Ireland?
 The exact number of casualties is unknown, but contemporary sources indicate the battle was extensive.

 Keep reading for more fun & interesting facts about August 19th in history!

 What memorable events happened on August 19 in history?
 Keep reading to find out!

 Russia’s Luna 25 lunar lander mission crash-landed on the Moon.